notrayo/dice-app/README.md

 # dice_app

-A new Flutter project.
-Screenshots will be added ...
+A simple Flutter App that a user could :
+- tap button and a virtual Dice is rolled
+- output displayed as an image

+### Results / Screenshots

+User to tap